Enjoy Mom Life is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission at no cost to you.

 Sleep when the baby sleeps

-Some moms say this is on of the hilarious pieces of advice they have every received.
-I’m sharing my experiences, and sleeping or simply laying down when baby napped helped me keep my sanity.
+Some moms say this is one of the MOST hilarious pieces of advice they have ever received.
+I’m sharing my experiences, and sleeping or simply laying down when the baby napped helped me keep my sanity.

 I was a zombie for the better part of the early days of my baby’s life.
 Sleep deprivation is one of the most challenging issues in the life of new moms.

 Baby’s nap time should not be the time to do all the stuff that was left undone when the baby was fussing and causing chaos.

 If you take a nap the moment the baby sleeps, you’ll be more rested and energetic when he wakes up.
 Even if you actually don’t get to sleep, just laying there makes you feel rested.

 TIP: Before baby takes their evening nap, bathe him.
 It can be sponge bathing or full immersion, whatever works for you.
 I realized that if i bathed my baby before he went to bed, he would sleep so much longer.

 However, I know this can be a tough call especially if you have a toddler.

 Related: What Is Dream Feeding?
 Everything You Need To Know